Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Introduction

 \section{Introduction}

-The development of natural language resources and technologies opens new possibilities for social and political sciences \citep{rheault2016measuring}.
+The development of natural language resources and technologies opens new possibilities for social and political sciences \cite{rheault2016measuring}.
 After decades of analyzing individual political speeches and transcripts, natural language processing (NLP) allows orders of magnitude larger studies.
 Parliamentary corpora are available for many parliamentary democracies and include draft bills, amendments to bills, adopted legislation, committee reports, and transcripts of floor debates.
 Processing these heterogeneous records is challenging.
-However, the recent ParlaMint project has produced unified corpora of parliamentary debates in 17 European parliaments, making them widely accessible \citep{parlamint2022}.
-This broadens the possible scope of analysis from individual countries to joint issues and differences.
-Using modern monolingual and cross-lingual NLP techniques on these corpora can provide new insight into the language used, expression of speakers, as well as similarities and differences in topics, emotions and sentiment in different parliaments.
+However, the recent ParlaMint project has produced unified corpora of parliamentary debates in 17 European parliaments, making them widely accessible \cite{erjavec2022parlamint}.
+This allows for broadening the scope of analyses from individual countries to joint issues and differences.
+Modern monolingual and cross-lingual NLP techniques applied to the collected data can provide new insight into the language used, the expression of speakers, as well as similarities and differences in emotions and sentiment in different parliaments.

-National parliaments have developed their own code of behavior and speech.
+National parliaments have developed their own code of behaviour and speech \citet{maurer2001national}.
 The comparison between them is difficult.
 We propose a novel technological approach, combining monolingual and cross-lingual prediction models with machine translation to analyze political, sociological, and linguistic phenomena.
 Recent research has shown that such approaches are possible for analysis of social media but they have not yet been applied to parliamentary speech corpora.
-We make such an attempt and analyze parliamentary debates from six national parliaments: Bulgarian, Czech, English, French, Slovene, Spanish, and United Kingdom (UK) in the period from 2017 to 2020.
+We analyze parliamentary debates from six national parliaments: Bulgarian, Czech, English, French, Slovene, Spanish, and United Kingdom (UK) in the period from 2017 to 2020.

-We first analyze and interpret topics discussed in these parliaments and determine the sentiment and emotions appearing in the debates.
-We exploit the metadata present for each speaker and predict the age, gender, and political wing for each speaker.
-This allows us to detect the differences in used language between speakers with these characteristics.